LucianoPolit/Leash/README.md

     func intercept(
         chain: InterceptorChain<Data>
     ) {
-        // On that case, the cache controller may need to finish
+        // In this scenario, the cache controller decides whether to complete
-        // the operation or not (depending on the policies).
+        // the operation based on predefined policies.
-        // So, we can easily tell the chain wether the operation
-        // should be finished or not.
-        defer { chain.proceed() }
+        // This allows us to instruct the chain to either finish or continue the operation. defer { chain.proceed() }

-        guard let cachedResponse =
+        guard let cachedResponse = try? controller.cachedResponse(
-            try? controller.cachedResponse(for: chain.endpoint)
+            for: chain.endpoint
+        )
         else { return }

         chain.complete(
             with: cachedResponse.data,
             finish: cachedResponse.finish